tuongphantrue/tech-price-mailer/README.md

 ## Notes

+- HACOM and Phong Vũ need a real headless browser (Chromium via Playwright) since their product grids are client-rendered by JS rather than present in the initial HTML.
+This makes each run slower and uses more Actions minutes than the original MemoryZone-only version - see the schedule note above if you're on the free tier's 2,000 min/month.
 - The workflow needs write access to push its dedup state branch.
 It requests this itself (`permissions: contents: write` at the top of `send-tech-price.yml`), but some accounts/orgs override that and force